Pink Floral Button Blog Candy

 Then, voila!
 It was finished.
 I had such fun making this!
 I think I have to dedicate this one to all of my best girlfriends. :)

-Altered Hangtag First Kiss
+Altered Hang Tag First Kiss

 So, this altered art stuff is quickly becoming my new addiction.
 I am so loving it!
-I decided I wanted to make another altered hangtag.
+I decided I wanted to make another altered hang tag.
 This one is called First Kiss.

-First Kiss Altered Hangtag
+First Kiss Altered Tag

-I started with a good and grungy hangtag.
-Then I added a vintage image of some tiny tots having their first kiss–this image was the inspiration for the whole project, of course.
-I just couldn’t resist it!
+I started with a good and grungy hang tag.
+Then I added a vintage image of some tiny tots having their first kiss--this image was the inspiration for the whole project, of course.
+I just couldn't resist it!
 I cut a small splice in the photo behind the little girl, and I inserted some butterfly wings for a fairy nice effect.
-Then I Mod Podged the image to the hangtag.
+Then I Mod Podged the image to the hang tag.

 Next I added two stickers, one that looks like a stamp, and the other is the yellow flower.
 I thought the yellow flower would help tie into the butterfly wings a bit more.
 Then I added the word “first” at the top of the image (that was part of a sticker too).

-Next I needed to create the letters for the word “kiss.”
+Next I needed to create the letters for the word "kiss."
 I stamped them onto grungy card stock then cut them out.
-Then I used Tim Holz Distress Ink to distress the edges of each one.
+Then I used Tim Holtz Distress Ink to distress the edges of each one.
 And then I glued each letter to the tag.

 The final step was to punch two small holes near the top of the tag, so that I could add some black ribbon.
 I think I need to make a bunch more hangtags…and then maybe sell them?
 I find it so difficult to sell artwork I created that I really like.
 But who knows.